Government Contract Labor Compliance

 During the audit, we address contentious issues by first gathering the facts.
 Understanding our client’s circumstances allows us to help manage the dialogue and successfully resolve difficult issues.
 In this regard, we:

 Because prevailing wages impact the entire contract life cycle, effective prevailing wage compliance cannot be assigned to one individual or department.
 An effective internal controls system will involve accounting, finance, HRs, contracts, legal and even the bid/proposal department.
 We help clients:

 Employers with SCA contracts must ensure they provide the appropriate wages, benefits, vacation and holidays to employees.
 However, they must do so in a very specific manner that does not align to common business practices.
 Baker Tilly’s prevailing wage digital solution simplifies (and may improve) employer compliance where:

-We combined RPA technical capabilities with extensive SCA knowledge to design and deploy an SCA RPA solution that offers:
+We combined robotic process automation (RPA) technical capabilities with extensive prevailing wage knowledge to design and deploy a solution that offers: